vanthony13/Handwritting-Extraction/Word Extraction/word extraction/README.md

 But it was proven that we could achieve even better results by using various segmentation techniques instead of using detectors.
 Exploring each character and the spacings between characters helps to detect various shaped texts.[1]

 For text detection, you can choose other popular techniques.
 But, as I already mentioned, it would be too complex and an extensive tutorial to cover both.
 So, I will focus on explaining the CTC networks for text recognition.

+I noticed that when developing various things, I must reimplement things I was already using over and over.
+So why not simplify this by creating a library to hold all this stuff?
+With this tutorial, I am starting a new MLTU (Machine Learning Training Utilities) library that I will open source on [GitHub](https://github.com/pythonlessons/mltu), where I'll save all tutorial code there.

 ## Text Recognition Pipeline:
 ![alt text](https://pylessons.com/media/Tutorials/TensorFlow-CAPTCHA-solver/ctc-text-recognition/Text_recognition_model.png)